 Webcasts offer CPE credits in an online format with a live instructor.
-Becker has a large library of webcasts and offers a consistent webcast schedule with four webcasts every weekday plus weekend options.
+Becker has a large library of webcasts and offers a reliable webcast schedule with three offerings every weekday, plus most nights and select weekends.

 CPE certificates allow accountants to earn required CPE credits and give resumes a boost.
 Program topics can vary from tax policy to ethics.
 Becker offers unique certificate programs, including Microsoft Excel Fundamentals + Data Analytics.